smarr/truffle-notes/breakpoints-and-stepping-for-concurrency.md

 So, in this case,
 we just rely on Truffle's breakpoints with a more fine-grained way of setting them.

-For other case, we completely manage the breakpoints ourselves with the aforementioned `BreakpointNode`, as discussed in [sec.
+For other cases, we completely manage the breakpoints ourselves with the aforementioned `BreakpointNode` as discussed in [sec.
 1](#custom-bp).

 ### 5. Java Conditions for Breakpoints